lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 - `from`, `to`, `tokenId` lists are the same length.
 - no values in `from` can be the zero address.
 - no values in `to` can be the zero address.
+- `from` and `to` cannot be the same address at the same index of each lists.
 - each `tokenId` token must be owned by `from`.
 - If the caller is not `from`, it must be an operator of each `tokenId`.